microsoft/vision-datasets/COCO_DATA_FORMAT.md

 ## Image retrieval

-This task represents data of images retrieved by text queries.
+This task will be a pure representation of the data of images retrieved by text queries only.

 ```json
 {